barionleg/Xipho/download.md

 -   There are [package repositories](http://download.opensuse.org/repositories/home:/dm8tbr/)
     that can be added to the distro package manager.
 -   Debian and its derivatives (e.g. Ubuntu) name the package `icecast2`.

-## Source Packages
-The source releases (for all platforms) can be downloaded here: [icecast-2.4.0.tar.gz](http://downloads.xiph.org/releases/icecast/icecast-2.4.0.tar.gz)

 ## Older Releases
 Older releases can be found [here](http://downloads.xiph.org/releases/icecast/)